ChainSafe/lodestar/docs/pages/beacon-management/networking.md

 In Ethereum, discv5 plays a pivotal role in the peer discovery process, facilitating nodes to find and locate each other in order to form the peer-to-peer network​.
 The process begins with an interaction between new nodes and bootnodes at start-up.
 Bootnodes are nodes with hard-coded addresses, or can be overrided via the cli flag `--bootnodes`, to bootstrap the discovery process​.
 Through a method called FINDNODE-NODES, a new node establishes a bond with each bootnode, and it returns a list of peers for the new node to connect to.
 Following this trail, the new node engages through FINDNODE-NODES with the provided peers to further establish a web of connections​.

-Discv5 operates as an advertisement medium in this network, where nodes can act as both providers and consumers of data.
-Every participating node in the Discv5 protocol can accept topic ads from other nodes and later relay them, making the discovery process dynamic and efficient​.
+Discv5 operates as a peer advertisement medium in this network, where nodes can act as both providers and consumers of data.
+Every participating node in the Discv5 protocol discovers peer data from other nodes and later relays it, making the discovery process dynamic and efficient​.

 Discv5 is designed to be a standalone protocol running via UDP on a dedicated port solely for peer discovery.
 Peer data is exchanged via self-certified, flexible peer records (ENRs).
 These key features cater to the Ethereum network​ and being a good peer often means running a discv5 worker​.
 Lodestar offers simple configuration to setup and run a bootnode independently of a beacon node.
 See [bootnode](./bootnode.md) for more information and configuration options.